gcallah/work/chaps/nnlt.md

-create the experience of knowledge or friendship; fake remedies pursued to create the illusion but not the reality of good health; religious rituals can be engaged that foster sentiment but not genuine harmony between human and divine (Grisez, 1983, 214-215).
+create the experience of knowledge or friendship; fake remedies pursued to create the illusion but not the reality of good health; religious rituals can be engaged that foster sentiment but not genuine harmony between human and divine.^14^

 How are these norms brought to bear on the good of work?
 Having identified four general norms, all in need of further specification, in the remainder of this section, I briefly discuss the ways in which each norm can be followed or violated.

-### A.  No Intentional Damage or Destruction of an Instance of a Basic Good
+No Intentional Damage or Destruction of an Instance of a Basic Good

-Criticizing the norm against intentional damage or destruction of a basic good, Michael Pakaluk writes that in accordance with this norm, a "police officer can no more stop the loud trumpeter from playing outside my window at night, it seems, than society can execute a murderer" (Pakaluk, 2018).
-But this does not follow from an adequate account of
-intention: the police officer wishes to restrict the noise that is made and to enable me to sleep; that the good of play, as such, is restricted, is a side effect; one might say the same when the police officer interrupts me *at work* to ask about a local crime: interrupting, and hence in some sense damaging, the good of work is here a side effect.
+Criticizing the norm against intentional damage or destruction of a basic good, Michael Pakaluk writes that in accordance with this norm, a "police officer can no more stop the loud trumpeter from playing outside my window at night, it seems, than society can execute a murderer."^15^ But this does not follow from an adequate account of intention: the police officer wishes to restrict the noise that is made and to enable me to sleep; that the good of play, as such, is restricted, is a side effect; one might say the same when the police officer interrupts me *at work* to ask about a local crime: interrupting, and hence in some sense damaging, the good of work is here a side effect.

 What could it mean to intend damage or destruction of an instance of the good of work?
 Since the core of that good is excellence in performance,